Our Mission & Covenants

 - Be steadfast in support of our community in times of disagreement;

-- Strive to live our Unitarian Universalist principles and congregational mission.
+- Strive to live our Unitarian Universalist values and congregational mission.

 Our life together declares that the future of each depends on the good of all and the future of all depends on the good of each.